speltriao/Pacman-Update-for-GNOME-Shell/README.md

 # Pacman-Update-for-GNOME-Shell
-Count and install pacman, AUR and flatpak updates with a GNOME Shell extension written in Javascript.
+Count and install pacman, AUR and flatpak updates with a GNOME Shell extension.
+Written in Javascript.
 <br></br>
 ![ScreenShot](print2.png)
 <br></br>